aedmark/SamwiseOS/README.md

 ## What is this?

-SamwiseOS is a web-based operating system designed from the ground up to be AI-first.
+SamwiseOS is a web-based operating system designed from the ground up to be **AI-first**.
 Instead of a traditional GUI or a simple command line, you interact with the system through a conversation with an AI.
 The AI can understand complex commands, create and manage files, and even write and execute code on your behalf.
 The entire OS is a single-page application that runs right in your browser.

 ## The Hybrid Kernel: Our Superpower